 After you have given your opt in consent you have a right to withdraw your consent at any time.

 You have a right to complain about how we process your personal data.
-All complaints concerning personal data should be made in person or in writing to Pamela Bayley-Smith.
+All complaints concerning personal data should be made in person or in writing to Joanne Morton.
 All complaints will be dealt with in line with the practice complaints policy and procedures.

 If you do not wish us to use your personal information as described, you should discuss the matter with your dentist.
 If you object to the way that we collect and use your information, we may not be able to continue to provide your dental care.